Biography

 Mr Andrew Gray is a consultant orthopaedic surgeon with a specialist interest in trauma.
 He completed his medical and orthopaedic surgical training in Glasgow and Edinburgh before spending a year in Calgary completing a trauma fellowship.

 He has been a consultant since 2009.
 He has a doctorate in medicine with distinction from the University of Edinburgh examining damage control orthopaedics and the cognitive effects of fat emboli.
+He is a fellow of the Royal College of Physicians and Surgeons.

-He was the lower limb editor for ‘Injury’ between 2014 and 2021.
 He is co-chair of the recently formed FAN (Fracture Liaison Service Academy Network) with an aim to make services more effective.

 He supports the Royal Osteoporosis Society and is the current treasurer for the global fragility fracture network.
-He is also a founder member of the UK Orthopaedic Trauma Society and has been a principal investigator for many NIHR trauma portfolio studies over the past 10 years.
+He is also a founder member of the UK Orthopaedic Trauma Society and has been a principal investigator for many NIHR trauma portfolio studies over the past 15 years.

 Special interests